18F/g-analytics/projects/coworking-tasks.md

 ## Regular Tasks for Projects

 1. Add new hires to the [analytics onboarding tracking sheet](https://docs.google.com/spreadsheets/d/1U2rXdJXbX-wZoh8ZuEXl8VxuN-25CkIcNET2Gu880QY/edit#gid=0).
-It may help to contrast that list with the [18F Team Contact Info](https://docs.google.com/spreadsheets/d/1QqqS_-V44MHyVqRIyHj6Eojg1Oz5EC3fS3j1e3mDrkg/edit#gid=3).
+It may help to contrast that list with the [onboarding pipeline](https://docs.google.com/spreadsheets/d/198mdRG-j2FTbWRvSRGgRIKtFwIUfpn1MrIVXOFGWALQ/edit#gid=1546667454) and the [18F Team Contact Info](https://docs.google.com/spreadsheets/d/1QqqS_-V44MHyVqRIyHj6Eojg1Oz5EC3fS3j1e3mDrkg/edit#gid=3).
 2. Ensure all 18F-ers have been given access [collaborate, read & access] to the 18F GA account.
 3. Post an interesting analytics observation in #general-talk.
 If something that can be public, also post in #tweet-this and ask for it to be published.
 3. Move people who've left to the Alumni sheet.